Relevance:

-Addressing releases from oil and gas operations quickly and effectively is important to clients in their efforts to protect the environment and comply with regulatory requirements in a responsible way.
+Compliance Remediation addresses oil and gas releases operations quickly and effectively.
+This is important to clients in their efforts to protect the environment and comply with regulatory requirements in a responsible way.

 Project Characteristics:

-A large portion of Ensolum’s work is responding to releases of oil and produced water for our clients.
+A large portion of Ensolum’s work includes responding to releases of oil and produced water for our clients.
 This involves initial assessments of extent and magnitude, environmental receptors, and regulatory requirements.
-Ensolum relies on locally-based staff with knowledge of regional conditions and regulatory practices to respond quickly and efficiently to ensure environmental liabilities are limited and compliance deadlines are met.
-Ensolum works with operators to design an appropriate remediation approach based on site-specific observations.
-Remediation is executed and sites are closed as quickly as possible.
+Thus, Ensolum relies on locally-based staff with knowledge of regional conditions and regulatory practices to respond quickly and efficiently to ensure environmental liabilities are limited and compliance deadlines are met.
+Ensolum also works with operators to design an appropriate remediation approach based on site-specific observations.
+Finally, Compliance Remediation is executed, and sites are closed as quickly as possible.

 Delaware Basin

-Ensolum personnel respond regularly to releases in the Delaware Basin and are generally addressing up to 10 releases each week.
+Ensolum personnel respond regularly to releases in the Delaware Basin and generally address up to 10 releases each week.
 Challenges include compliance with the requirements in New Mexico Administrative Code (NMAC) 19.15.29 (Part 29).
 In one instance, Ensolum completed preliminary assessment and site characterization of a produced water release that occurred on and off the developed well pad.
 Ensolum assessed the release through mapping of visual observations and field screening.
 Based on results and estimated size of the release, Ensolum recommended immediate excavation to remove chloride and hydrocarbon impacts to below applicable site Closure Criteria defined in.
-Ensolum personnel excavated pasture and pad soils for disposal and collected final confirmation samples.
-The Closure Report was approved by the New Mexico Oil Conservation Division (NMOCD) within 4 weeks of the release date.
+Ensolum personnel excavated pasture and pad soils for disposal.
+Additionally, Ensolum collected final confirmation samples.
+The New Mexico Oil Conservation Division (NMOCD) approved the Closure Report within 4 weeks of the release date.

 Photo 1: Excavation of impacted soil

-Alternatively, for a release that impacted deeper soils and required more stringent closure standards, Ensolum personnel completed a preliminary assessment and site characterization, then recommended a Remediation Work Plan to confirm depth to groundwater, and therefore closure standards, and a variance for closure sampling frequency.
-Ensolum personnel installed a depth to water boring to confirm depth to water in the region and excavated pasture and pad soils to remove chloride impacts to below applicable site Closure Criteria.
+Alternatively, for a release that impacted deeper soils and required more stringent closure standards, Ensolum personnel completed a preliminary assessment and site characterization.
+Ensolum then recommended a Compliance Remediation Work Plan to confirm depth to groundwater.
+Therefore, Ensolum also confirmed closure standards and a variance for closure sampling frequency.
+Personnel installed a depth to water boring to confirm depth to water in the region and excavated pasture and pad soils to remove chloride impacts to below applicable site Closure Criteria.
 The excavation was backfilled and pasture soils reseeded.
-A Closure report was recently submitted, and approval is pending.
+Ensolum recently submitted a Closure Report, and approval is pending.

 Photo 2: Drilling to confirm depth to groundwater